OpenGeoCode-Gelsenkirchen/DigiTwinCS/README.md

     - Prebuilt files are **not available yet** but will be offered in the future.
       For now, please clone and build from the repository.

-- **Legacy/ Code**
+- **Legacy Code**

-    - Some source files are complex, hard to understand, or in need of cleanup (specifically the styling, loading and application logic).
+    - Some source files are overly complex, hard to understand, or in need of cleanup (e.g. styling, loading and application logic).
 Those should get rewritten in the future.

 ---